Connecting Architecture to Interior Design with Photography

 What a better way to great your great guests with a grand piano by Steinway and sons, a striking red rug and a sophisticated sitting chair.

-The swirling staircase is an architectural element by itself brings another element to the wow effect when you step in this custom home.
+The swirling staircase is an architectural element by itself that brings another element to the wow effect when you step in this custom home.

-It took us over an hour to find the right perspective to emphasis both the interior and the architecture and to light the scene as “natural light” wraps the room and highlight the curves of the staircase.
+It took us over an hour to find the right perspective to emphasis both the interior and the architecture and to light, the scene as “natural light” wraps the room and highlight the curves of the staircase.

-Architecture and Design is going hand by hand, and titles as architectural or interior design photographers can’t change the fact that we always have to capture the “big picture” focus on the design as much as the architecture and to deliver a lifestyle experience, a sense of location and a use of space to our viewers.
+Architecture and Design is going hand by hand, and titles as architectural or interior design photographers can’t change the fact that we always have to capture the “big picture” focus on the design as much as the architecture and to deliver a lifestyle experience, a sense of location and use of space to our viewers.